McMoes/Crypto-Ticker/README.md

 CLK         G18

-The Crypto-Ticker is working with the API from api.mcmoe.de (public release soon).
+The Crypto-Ticker is working with the API from api.mcmoe.de.
 You have to get your own API key there and save that key in the coinobject.py file.
-If you just want a testaccount or have any question regarding the api, please contact support@mcmoe.de.
+If you just want a testaccount or have any question regarding the api, please contact support@mcmoe.de or use their contact form at the homepage https://www.mcmoe.de/en/contact/.

 Everytime new coins or exchanges are released via this API, you can track them with this code without editing your code.